Joseph Biggar

 Joseph Gillis Biggar (c.
 1828 – 19 February 1890), commonly known as Joe Biggar or J. G. Biggar, was an Irish nationalist politician from Belfast.
 He served as an MP in the House of Commons of the United Kingdom of Great Britain and Ireland as member of the Home Rule League and later Irish Parliamentary Party for Cavan from 1874 to 1885 and West Cavan from 1885 to his death in 1890.
+In the House of Commons, he was a pioneer and leader of Irish obstructionism.

 Origins

 He was the eldest son of Joseph Bigger, merchant and chairman of the Ulster bank, by Isabella, daughter of William Houston of Ballyearl, Antrim.

 He was educated at the Belfast Academy, and, entering his father's business of a provision merchant, became head of the firm in 1861, and carried it on till 1880.

 His surname was originally spelled Bigger, but he changed the spelling upon conversion and taking up his political career; which caused some confusion about his namesake (also a Protestant nationalist from Belfast, and Joseph Gillis' cousin once removed) Francis Joseph Bigger.

 He became a wealthy Belfast provision merchant and city councillor.
 He is believed to have converted to Catholicism in 1875 in solidarity with Irish nationalism.

 He lacked physical presence, being a 'diminutive hunchback'.